mariapaz/mariapaz/README.md

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=mariapaz&show_icons=true)

 - 🔭 I work as a Wordpress developer
-- 👩🏻‍💻 Currently in a insensive full-stack bootcamp with a UK-based coding training school Founders and Coders
+- 🖥 Currently in a insensive full-stack bootcamp with a UK-based coding training school Founders and Coders
+- ⚡ Fun fact: [object Object]
 - 😄 Pronouns: she / her

 <!--
 **mariapaz/mariapaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 # Languages, Frameworks, & Technologies 💻
-- 🔭 I’m currently working on ...
+- 👩🏻‍💻 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...